WSMorrison/BricksThenMadeNow/README.md

 ## E-Commerce Business Model
 <hr>

 Bricks Then Made Now is meant to appeal to broad base of Lego enthusiasts.
 From kids to adults, the appeal of the smartly colored, well designed and eminently playable sets is universal.
-The modernization of old sets will appeal to adults where nostagia is high.
-They also focus on themes that are universal; helicopters, motorcycles, space exploration.
+The modernization of old sets will appeal to adults where nostagia is strong.
+They also focus on themes that are universal; helicopters, motorcycles, space exploration and more.

 The pricing of sets being sold will be based primarily on the price per part as available, with the intention of keeping it near a target of between $0.12 and $0.15 per part.
-This is slightly higher than Lego's own price per part, but custom sets from a boutique seller can charge a premium, and this is much lower than other custom Lego set eCommerce platforms.
+This is slightly higher than Lego's own price per part, but custom sets from a boutique seller can charge a premium, and this is much lower than other custom Lego set e-commerce platforms.

 Shipping will be advertised as free, though shipping will just be calculated into the cost of all physical sets.

 ### Customers

-Bricks Then Made Now intend to sell to adult followers of Lego, but also to adults wishing to give their kids a similar, but modern experience, like their own.
+Bricks Then Made Now intend to sell to adult followers of Lego, but also to adults wishing to give their kids an experience similar to their own, but modernized.

-- Recreations of sets from the 1970s, '80s, and '90s is focused on users who represent the 35-44 and 45-54 age ranges.
+- Recreations of sets from the 1970s, '80s, and '90s are focused on users who represent the 35-44 and 45-54 age ranges.
   - The sets will appeal to serious AFOL.
     - Lego has never left their attention.
     - They may have "always wanted" a particular vintage set.
 In this case, the FullSet will be what they want, the ModernSet would be a bonus.
-    - They may no longer have a bin of Lego to pull from to build consistent colorway MOCs, the ModernSet will be a main driver.
+    - They may no longer have a bin of Lego to pull from to build consistent colorway MOCs, for this the ModernSet will be a main driver.
-    - They may no longer have the old sets, and wish to share the iconic vintage sets of their youth from their childhood with their own children.
+    - They may no longer have the old sets, and wish to share the iconic vintage sets of their youth from their childhood with their own children, or just collect their memories in plastic.
-    - Their kids may be dissatisfied with the complexity of the vintage sets compared to contemporary Lego, the ModernSet will solve that.
+    - Their kids may be dissatisfied with the simplicity of the vintage sets compared to contemporary Lego, the ModernSet will solve that.
-    - The Fullset conveniently packages both sets in one, so that the customer can have both experiences.
+    - The Fullset conveniently packages both the modern and vintage sets in one, so that the customer can have both experiences.
     - These users may be dissatisfied with trying to find the vintage sets on eBay, or not willing to use Bricklink or other second hand Lego sellers.
   - The sets will appeal to casual Lego follower.
     - The user may have children who are just beginning to play with Lego of their own.